Quickly exit this site by pressing the Escape key Leave this site

 3.8.4 **Where a police officer fails to receive two uninterrupted rest days in a period of 14 days, they will be entitled to an additional two periods of not less than 24 hours uninterrupted rest within the following two weeks which will be accommodated by the re-rostering of rest days in accordance with Regulation 24 Working Time Regulations 1998 and Police Regulations and Determinations 2003, as far as the exigencies of duty permit.

-3.8.2.2 This requirement is compatible with existing Police Regulations 20 “every member of the police force shall carry out all lawful orders and shall at all times punctually and promptly perform all appointed duties and attend to all matters within the scope of their office as constable”.
+3.8.5.2 This requirement is compatible with existing Police Regulations 20 “every member of the police force shall carry out all lawful orders and shall at all times punctually and promptly perform all appointed duties and attend to all matters within the scope of their office as constable”.

 3.9.1 There are special provisions in respect of young workers; those who have attained the minimum school leaving age but are under 18 years old.

 3.9.2 Weekly rest breaks young workers will receive a 48-hour rest period each week (in addition to their 12 hours consecutive daily rest period).
-For the purposes of this policy a week will commence at 6am on Monday, although this may vary across the divisions/LPA/department.
+For the purposes of this policy a week will commence at 6 am on Monday, although this may vary across the divisions/LPA/department.

-3.9.3 Young workers must not work a full shift system, and are therefore not classified as night workers.
-They can however work a shift system between the hours of 6am and 10pm or 7am and 11pm.
+3.9.3 Young workers must not work a full shift system and are therefore not classified as night workers.
+They can however work a shift system between the hours of 6 am and 10 pm or 7 am and 11 pm.

 4.1 This protocol has been assessed with regard to its relevance to race and diversity equality.
 As a result of this assessment the protocol has been graded as having a low potential impact.